 This means that nearly all of the information that university libraries offer belongs to the Deep Web.
 Only those who study or work at a well-funded university can access this information.
 As a result, a large portion of the research literature isn't available to potential users (e.g. students and researchers from universities located in lower income countries).

 Open access is a broad, international academic movement aiming at free online access to scholarly information.
 The open access publishing model differs from the traditional subscription model in which readers have access to scholarly information by paying a subscription (usually via libraries).
+When content is available open access, the icon is often displayed - but not always!

 Academics can make their articles open access by:

-depositing their article (as accepted for publication by a journal) into an 'institutional repository', making it freely accessible for everyone.
+depositing their article (as accepted for publication by a journal) into an institutional repository, making it freely accessible for everyone.
 An institutional repository is a digital archive for publications written by academics employed by a university.
 This type of OA is often referred to as 'self-archiving'.